rigetti/grove/docs/arbitrary_state.rst

 in the sections to follow.
 The first is to directly construct a circuit using a sequence of CNOT, rotation, Hadamard, and phase gates, that produces the desired state.
-The second is to construct a unitary matrix could be decomposed into different circuits depending on which gates one would see fit.
+The second is to construct a unitary matrix that could be decomposed into different circuits depending on which gates one would see fit.

 More details on the first approach can be found in references [1]_ and [2]_.